opendatacentre/opendc-mini/README.md

 ---

-Open Datacentre Mini (opendc-mini) teaches how to build the components of a CI/CD pipeline using Kubernetes community resources.
+Open Datacentre Mini, aka **opendc-mini**, teaches how to build the components of a CI/CD pipeline using [Kubernetes](https://kubernetes.io) and [Helm](https://helm.sh).

+The Gitbook that is created from this repo is available [here](https://www.gitbook.com/book/open-datacentre/open-datacentre-mini/details).